 How does Term Conversion Work

 A term conversion takes place when you exercise your option to convert all or some of your term insurance policy to a permanent life insurance policy like whole life or universal life that is offered by the same insurer.
 Most term life insurance policies are issued with the conversion privilege but if not, the applicant can typically add it the option as a rider.
-This option means that if you decide you want permanent life insurance you are allowed to your coverage regardless of your health as long as you exercise the conversion privilege before the deadline stated in your insurance policy.
+This option means that if you decide you want permanent life insurance you are allowed to convert to whole life insurance or universal life with having to deal with the health underwriting process once again.

 The Benefits of Converting Your Term Life Insurance